CrystallizeAPI/node-service-api-request-handlers/README.md

 ## Vipps Payment

-There are 4 handlers to handle payment with Vipps and some functions to ease the integration.
+This libs provide many handlers to handle payment and login with Vipps and some functions to ease the integration.

 > Vipps does not have Webhooks mechanism yet, so polling must be used.